spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 date: 2020-07-10
 description: Let's learn to order our workers to gather some resources closest to them!

-If you followed the steps, you have now pytorch and lots of goodies installed, let's learn to execute the game and configure bwapi.ini before we continue!
+Let's learn to execute the game and configure bwapi.ini before we continue!

 ## Minerals

 Minerals are a form of crystal resource.

-Terrans and protoss melt these minerals down to create the armored hulls of starships, behicles and personal armor.
-Even the `zerg` require minerals to harder their caparaces and develop strong teeth and lungs.
+Terran and Protoss melt these minerals down to create the armored hulls of starships, behicles and personal armor.
+Even the `Zerg` require minerals to harder their caparaces and develop strong teeth and lungs.

 Extracting minerals takes time and the specilized equipment or anatomy found on SCVs, probes and drones.